JaMo42/system_monitor/README.md

 If it still can't fit all of them it hides some based on their priority (lower priority means they get hidden first).

-If no fits it just displays `Window too small`.
+If no widget fits it just displays `Window too small`.